-At the Civic Forum, individuals from various agencies stated that communication and developing a network of coordination is a very important focus for the region.
+It was stated at the Civic Forum that communication and developing a network of coordination is a very important focus for the region.
+However, it will likely be difficult to acquire investments in this type of process, more immediate tangible results from creating a process of coordinated communication are difficult to determine.
 Investors want to be able to see tangible results and changes, therefore, the SET team will use its resources gained through the SET planning process to support a coordinated communication process that will continue through the plan's implementation and beyond.
 This coordinated communication network, headed by MRPDC, will help the group determine the best strategies for the region, keep the group up-to-date on happenings in other localities, and help disseminate information regarding the progress of SET goals.

-In consideration of making the SET plan a functional working plan, implementation and evaluation will be through the working groups that were established in the planning process.
+In consideration of making the SET plan a functional working plan, implementation will be through the working groups that were established in the planning process.
 These groups may be reorganized as additional group members vital to the achievement of plan goals are added.
 These groups will function under the organization of the Mount Rogers Planning District Commission (MRPDC) and each will carry out the action steps needed to complete the strategies and achieve the goals set forth in the SET plan.